openconfig/public/doc/controller-card_poweroff.md

 	**Note:-** If an implementation's architecture do not allow for controlling the order in which the configuration is loaded and the PRIMARY/SECONDARY election process, then this rule can be relaxed as long as the implementation has proper arrangements to power-off the controller-card with `config/power-admin-state=POWER_DISABLED` configuration during reboots (Warm/Cold).

-5. If the chassis has a single controller card and it was configured for config/power-admin-state=POWER_DISABLED, as per Rule#1 above, its state/power-admin-state will stay as POWER_ENABLED given that its state/redundant-role=PRIMARY.
-However during the next warm/cold reboot, if the chassis continues to have only one controller-card then it must ignore the configuration of config/power-admin-state=POWER_DISABLED and continue to bootup as PRIMARY.
-In this situation though, the implementation must send a Syslog message of the severity "Warning" to inform the Operator about the situation.
-Post reboot, the config/power-admin-state=POWER_DISABLED will stay as is and state/power-admin-state will continue to show as POWER_ENABLED.
-In this case, if it was a warm reboot then the following must not be updated, state/last-poweroff-time, state/last-poweroff-reason/trigger and state/last-poweroff-reason/details.
-The same leaves must be updated for cold reboots.
+5. On boot (cold or warm), if the chassis has a single controller card and it is configured for config/power-admin-state=POWER_DISABLED, as per Rule#1 above state/power-admin-state should be POWER_ENABLED given that a single CONTROLLER_CARD should have state/redundant-role=PRIMARY.
+The system must log a message using severity "Warning" to inform the Operator about the situation.

 ## Flowchart on the Rules above: